myrrlyn/apocrypha.es/priv/archive/zkisy.md

 - YSMIR AS PELINAL: FAILED (for there was no duality)
 - YSMIR as TALOS: SUCCEEDED (for the duality was embraced)

-Ysmir as Talos "Reached Heaven by Violence" by which I mean attained Royalty by which I mean achieved CHIM.
+Ysmir as Talos “Reached Heaven by Violence” by which I mean attained Royalty by which I mean achieved CHIM.
 When Talos saw the myth-echo of Ysmir repeating throughout Un-Void from Aurbis through Mundus into the Starry Heart, he saw the Wheel-Turned Sideways, the I of the Godhead.